-In such cases, overestimating the market value of your rental unit becomes very easy, because you have so much personally invested.
+In such cases, you may overestimate the market value of your unit because you have so much personally invested.
 But your prospects aren't likely to be impressed that you laid the tile.
-Instead, they'll quickly point out that the color of the carpet doesn't match their furniture, but if you lower the rent \$300 per month, they'll consider taking the unit off your hands, almost as if they're doing you a favor.
+Instead, they'll quickly point out that the carpet color doesn't match their furniture, but if you lower the rent \$300 per month, they'll consider taking the unit off your hands, almost as if they're doing you a favor.
 You may be able to structure some mutually beneficial rental concessions, but don't be a pushover.

 Many rental property owners are simply too nice.
-Maybe you're someone who has trouble bargaining and holding out for the top fair value dollar, kind of like my mother-in-law, a sweet but overly generous woman - especially when it came to yard sales.
+Maybe you're someone who has trouble bargaining and holding out for the top fair-value dollar, kind of like my mother-in-law, a sweet but overly generous woman - especially when it came to yard sales.
 My wife and I are glad no one ever offered Rita 50 cents for our car!